Call: 0131 3708028 | Email: annja@anlofin.com

 Special rate allowances – 6% of the value of the car

 In March 2021, the Government confirmed a UK Plug-in Car Grant to a maximum of £2,500 on cars costing up to £35,000.
-This scheme works by giving manufacturers and distributors a grant for low emissions vehicles.
-Make sure you ask the seller whether they have taken this into consideration in the price they are offering you
+This scheme works by giving manufacturers and distributors a grant for low-emissions vehicles.
+Make sure you ask the seller whether they have considered this in the price they are offering you

 VAT treatment on the purchase of the car is not great.
 To reclaim the VAT on any car, it needs to be used exclusively for business.